VapiAI/server-example-serverless-supabase/README.md

 3. Get ServerURL

    1. Using Ngrok: Start the project locally using `pnpm start` and then use ngrok to get the url.
-   2. Using Deno: Deploy to heroku/railway or others and get the url for the serverURL.
+   2. Using Supabase: Deploy to heroku/railway or others and get the url for the serverURL.

-   The serverURL to be configured in the **Dashboard > Accounts > Settings** is `https://<domain>/api/webhook` This has all the messages placeholder.
-You can also try `https://<domain>/api/functions/basic` or `https://<domain>/api/rag`
+   The serverURL to be configured in the **Dashboard > Accounts > Settings** is `https://<domain>/functions/v1/webhook` This has all the messages placeholder.
+You can also try `https://<domain>/functions/v1/functions/basic` or `https://<domain>/functions/v1/rag`

 4. There are sample request body in `./assistants` folder.
 Use them to create an assistant using the POST endpoint `https://api.vapi.ai/api/assistant` with any of the body from `./assistants`.
 5. Now you have an assistant created which you can talk with from the Vapi Dashboard.